-Invite these supermodels to your next dinner party.
-Each piece is handcrafted from individual blocks of natural, non-toxic soapstone in Brazil where this method of cooking has been used for centuries.
-Cooking with stone is a sustainable way to reduce energy consumption.
-Its thickness and density retains heat twice as long as conventional metal cookware thereby reducing cooking time.
+Invite these handcrafted blocks of natural, non-toxic soapstone to your next dinner party.
+Made in Brazil, where sustainable and energy conserving stone cooking has been used for centuries.
 The shiny copper handles and hardware contrast beautifully with the matte stone for a look that's equal portions modern, rustic and elegant.

 Saute Pan: 1.5"H x 9" diameter